empressmia/check_repo/README.md

 created after a first execution.
 Change the value for keyword `terminal` to the name of the terminal emulator you use.
 The default one is `konsole`.
 Also an empty repository-list is created after the first run (which should also be a bugfix if you haven't run the shell-script first, sorry for that inconvenience).

-### TODOs/Future Work
-Only commands not implemented so far are *ignore* and *unignore* for keeping repositories on the watch-list, but excluding them from any autoupdate or autopush.
-Also comments to the source code will be added.